wsoccorsi/BB-Challenge/README.md

 All changes are fully tested in RSpec

-Please note, mimemagic dependecy was an issue in this implementation so I had to change to a newer gem
+Please note, mimemagic dependecy was an issue in this implementation so I had to change to a newer gem.
+I did not complete any front end challenges either, just added some flexbox to make it more readable.